 Dress-up play starts around age two but no need to buy fancy dress up clothes for your toddler.
 Instead, place a pile of different clothes articles for your toddler to play with and explore such as a scarf, mitts, socks, coat, shoes, etc. This is a great activity for building motor skills and coordination.

-What’s your two-year-old’s favourite energy-busting indoor activity?
+What’s your 2 year old’s favourite energy-busting indoor activity?

 I hope this list of energy-busting no-fuss indoor activities helps your two-year-old get some wiggles out and gives you a moment to reset and continue on with your day!
 If you have a favourite energy-busting activity for your toddler that isn’t in this list, please feel free to share it in the comments section below.